anyrun-org/anyrun/README.md

   - More info in [Styling](#Styling)
 - Can do basically anything
   - As long as it can work with input and selection
-  - Hence the name anyrun
+  - Hence the name Anyrun
 - Easy to make plugins
   - You only need 4 functions!
   - See [Rink](plugins/rink) for a simple example.
 More info in the